longhorn-rocketry/flight-factory/README.md

 ## Writing Configuration Files

-Configuration files, usually plaintext files with the `.ff` extension, describe the simulation and the rocket being simulated.
+The configuration file, a plaintext file named `.ff` in the sketch root, describes the simulation and the rocket being simulated.

 Configuration files follow the basic INI format, with a few exceptions.
 Valid sections and keys are as follows: